CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

             List of formal charges to keep.

         apply_to_denticities :
-            A list of denticities.
-This filter will be applied only to ligands with a denticity in this list.
-If empty, will apply to all ligands.
+            Denticity or list of denticities.
+This filter will be applied only to ligands with the specified denticities.
+If empty or omitted, will apply to all ligands.

     :example: For ligands with denticity of 2 or 3, this example will keep only ligands which have a formal charge of -1, 0 or 1.
 Ligands with denticities other than 2 or 3 will always pass.